-This Environmental Impact Report (EIR) covers the impacts and mitigation measures associated with the construction and operation of a conventional Nuclear Power Station (NPS) and associated infrastructure at three sites in the Eastern (1) and Western (2) Cape.
+The Environmental Impact Report (EIR) covers the impacts and mitigation measures associated with the construction and operation of a conventional Nuclear Power Station (NPS) and associated infrastructure at three sites in the Eastern (1) and Western (2) Cape.
 The sites were originally identified as a result of site investigations undertaken since the 1980s and from the EIA Scoping Study.
 This specialist study covers Emergency Response and was carried out by Mogwera Khoathane/SRK Consulting.

-This assessment aims to demonstrate the emergency planning feasibility within the study area.
+This assessment aims to demonstrate the emergency planning feasibility (nuclear related) within the study area.
 Emergency Planning Assessments provide decision makers with information that will guide their decision on final site choice.

 Emergency preparedness in the context of an NPS can be defined as the measures that enable individuals and organisations to stage a rapid and effective emergency response in the context of nuclear emergencies.
 Protective actions include measures to limit the exposure of the public to radioactive contamination through external exposure, inhalation and ingestion.
-The objectives of these actions are to prevent deterministic effects (early mortality) and to reduce stochastic effects (principally cancer) as much as is reasonably practicable.
+The objectives of these actions are to prevent early acute radiation effects referred to as deterministic effects and to reduce the likelihood of late radiation effects referred to as stochastic effects, principally cancer)..